Justice, Peace and Integrity of Creation

 Do you feel the need to take action and make your voice heard?

 Do you share our vision of a world in which people live in peace and harmony with one another and with nature, where our common humanity is respected and all can contribute freely to the common good?

 Saint Oscar Romero, Archbishop of San Salvador from 1977 to 1980, was assassinated for speaking out about human rights violations in his country.
 He was a peacemaker who sacrificed his life by standing up to injustice.

 On the right we see an imagined scene of St Oscar celebrating Mass with his friend Rutilio Grande who was assassinated – a martyr for his faith – less than three weeks after Romero was named as archbishop.
-Rutilio and three other Salvadorean martyrs will be beatified on 22 January 2022.
+Rutilio and three other Salvadorean martyrs were beatified as martyrs in a ceremony on 22 January 2022.
+His Feast is observed on 12 March.

 Help in your parish